Drayux/Catalyst/README.md

 - Finish the To-do list

 # Directory Structure
+### THIS IS OUT OF DATE NOW--I'M STILL FIGURING OUT THE NEW HIERARCHY
 ## Build
 Manually compiled applications (not handled by package manager)
 Includes references to specific Git repo / branch, notes on dependencies and build troubleshooting